ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of rain showers.
 Mostly cloudy, with a high near 70.
-South wind 12 to 16 mph, with gusts as high as 26 mph.<br></div>
+South wind 12 to 16 mph, with gusts as high as 26 mph.
+Chance
+         of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">